An Information-Theoretic Framework for Receiver Quantization in Communication: Asymptotic Analysis: Characterization of

 In Theorem 12 and Theorem 14 we assume output quantization with \emph{unlimited} resolution.
 We now check whether they provide useful approximations of rate loss under finite resolutions.
 In Fig. \ref{RlossL}, we show the rate loss $C-I_\textrm{GMI}$ due to 12 bits output quantization.
 According to Theorem 12, a small irreducible loss in overload region can be approximated by

 and according to Theorem 14, a small irreducible loss in underload region can be approximated by

 Clearly, these approximations successfully capture the decay of rate loss when it is dominated by the overload distortion.
-When the loading factor $L$ exceeds $4$, the increasing granular distortion kicks in and dominates the performance quickly.
-In this case the achievable rate is well approximated by $L^2\mathsf{SNR}/12K^2$.
+When the loading factor $L$ exceeds $4$, the increasing granular distortion kicks in and dominates the performance quickly and the rate loss is well approximated by (\ref{appmmseg}).
 When the resolution decreases, e.g., in Fig. \ref{RlossL6} where the resolution is 6 bits, the approximation (\ref{appmmseo}) becomes less useful, especially at high SNR.
 But the approximation (\ref{appmmseg}) is still satisfactory.
 For higher accuracy, by considering both the overload distortion and the granular distortion, we propose an approximation given by

 where